Leadership and Independence Program (LIP)

-If you are interested in receiving services through the program, please complete the Career and Independence Program (CIP) form:
+If you are interested in receiving services through the program, please complete the Leadership and Independence Program (LIP) form:

-If you have additional questions or are an employer interested in supporting the program, please contact Stacia Wagner at swagner@cbtf.org
+If you have additional questions, please contact Regina Karchner at rkarchner@cbtf.org.

 CBTF Young Professionals Group